 Milan is a top city for rock music and there are several bars devoted to the sound of the electric guitar.
 The best is probably a bar called 'Rock n' Roll' in 'Via Zuretti' behind the Centrale Stazione.

-Milan is also a favoured venue for concerts in places like 'Alcatraz', the 'Mediolanum Forumo' and the 'Teatro Romano' all the way to the San Siro where the superstars perform.
-Greats to have graced the stadium are home-grown talents Vasco Rossi and Luciano Ligabue
+Milan is also a favoured venue for concerts and every summer Radio Italia hosts a show in Piazza Duomo.
+There are also places like 'Alcatraz', the 'Mediolanum Forumo' and the 'Teatro Romano' all the way to the San Siro where the superstars perform.
+Greats to have graced the stadium are home-grown talents Vasco Rossi, Jovanotti and Luciano Ligabue

 Among the international set you will have found the likes of U2, Madonna, Bruce Springsteen and the Rolling Stones all playing there.
-There is also an annual Heavy Rock Festival called the 'Gods of Metal' which takes place in June at the Arena Fiera and attracts international acts.
+There is also an intermittent Heavy Rock Festival called the 'Gods of Metal' which takes sometimes takes place in June at the Arena Fiera and attracts international acts.

 If you have perhaps not been drawn away from the Renaissance magnificence and Roman Classicism of the more historic Italian cities you may still agree that Milan has much to offer.